Jahija303/GymCoach/docs/sfm_openmvg_setup.md

 - **Camera extrinsics**: Rotation and translation between cameras
 - **3D point cloud**: Sparse reconstruction of the scene
 - **Camera poses**: Position and orientation of each camera

-## Integration with GymCoach

-The camera calibration results can be used for:
-1. **Triangulation**: More accurate 3D keypoint estimation
-2. **Depth calculation**: Better Z-values for BlazePose keypoints
-3. **Coordinate transformation**: Converting between camera coordinate systems

-## Common Issues and Solutions

-1. **Not enough features**: Use more distinctive objects in your scene
-2. **Poor matches**: Ensure sufficient overlap between images
-3. **Failed reconstruction**: Try with more images or adjust matching parameters
-4. **Scale ambiguity**: Add known measurements or use a reference object

-## Next Steps for GymCoach

-1. Use openMVG to calibrate your two cameras
-2. Extract camera intrinsics and extrinsics
-3. Implement triangulation using the calibration data
-4. Apply to your BlazePose keypoints for better 3D positioning

-This approach is more lightweight than VoxelPose but requires the one-time calibration step mentioned in your research.